sanskrit-lexicon/hwnorm2/readme.txt

  #sh redo_sqlite_all.sh M # prepares keydoc.sqlite files, moves to web/sqlite
  # redo_glob1.sh used as of
  sh redo_glob1.sh     #

+# details of the scripts run by redo.sh (in top level of hwnorm2)

 sh redo_one_all.sh
   creates data/xxx/keydoc_norm.txt for all dictionaries xxx